MSc Biomedical Science

 Undertaking one of these specialist pathways combined with core teaching covering genetics and proteomics, provides students with a broad knowledge and practical skill set that supports those interested in pursuing a career in research.

 Delivered by professional experts, our programmes are tailored to you and your career.
 Together, we address today's most challenging healthcare issues, through research-informed teaching and active, real-world learning.

 MSc Biomedical Science (specialist) pathway options:

-- Cancer Biology – examines the fundamentals of various cancers and real-world diagnostics to set you up for a future career in advanced cellular science.
+Cancer Biology pathway: examines the fundamentals of various cancers and real-world diagnostics to set you up for a future career in advanced cellular science.

-- Clinical Neuroscience – teaches the essentials of neurobiology with special focus on cause and treatment of neurodegenerative diseases (commences September 2021).
+Clinical Neuroscience pathway: teaches the essentials of neurobiology with special focus on cause and treatment of neurodegenerative diseases.

-- Infection & Immunity – explores molecular and cellular basis of infections and disease pathogenesis, antibiotic resistance, and immune system response.
+Infection & Immunity pathway: explores molecular and cellular basis of infections and disease pathogenesis, antibiotic resistance, and immune system response.